We are very proud of all the autistic activists in Canada who have taken action against the screenings of the film VAXXED 2!!

 What happens when vaccination rates go down?

 Before vaccines were invented, diseases such as polio, diptheria, rubella and measles killed people in the millions.
 After vaccines were invented, people were protected against these diseases for several generations; in fact, for so long that some people have even forgotten how horrific a disease like polio or measles is.
-These people make up the antivax movement in Europe and North America.
+(These people make up the antivax movement in Europe and North America.)
+As vaccination rates have gone down, more people are getting sick from these deadly-but-preventable diseases.

 Who is making money off the autism-vaccine myth?